 Note: VSCs are obtained at the candidate’s expense.
 VSCs are only valid for one year.

 The University of Waterloo is committed to accessibility and want to ensure we are meeting candidates where they are at.
-If you have any application or interview accommodation requests, or have any queries about this position, please contact hirehousing@uwaterloo.ca.
+If you have any application or interview accommodation requests, or have any queries about this position, please contact hirehousing@uwaterloo.ca